Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Do I have to declare the property to the IRS from Ivory Coast?

-Simply owning property in Ivory Coast does not trigger a standalone IRS reporting requirement for US citizens, but any income generated (rental income) or financial accounts used (Ivorian bank accounts) may create reporting obligations.
+Simply owning residential property in Ivory Coast does not by itself trigger a specific IRS form for property ownership -- but the income and financial accounts connected to that property almost certainly will create US reporting obligations.

 Will I pay tax twice in the US and Ivory Coast in 2026?